 Ideally, your sub-tenant should have a stable job and be willing to commit to a long term lease.
 Make sure you also check up on his/her references, and ask to speak to his/her previous landlords to get a better picture of what you can expect.
 You’ll want to lay down the ground rules clearly and explicitly in order to avoid any miscommunications and unpleasant surprises further down the road.

-Want to ensure that you cover all your bases before you start subletting our your apartment?
-These articles will help you out: 5 easy ways for savvy landlords to increase rental income, 5 problems landlords may not see coming and how the new occupancy laws will affect Singapore’s landlords.
-Happy renting!
+Check out other rental related articles here: 5 easy ways for savvy landlords to increase rental income, 5 problems landlords may not see coming and how the new occupancy laws will affect Singapore’s landlords.